Sick of It All: Based on a True Story (2008–2013)

 Following a worldwide tour in support of Death to Tyrants, Sick of It All began working on new material for their next album.
 In an August 2009 interview with singer Lou Koller, he revealed that the band would begin recording their new album in November for a 2010 release.
+In January 2010, it was announced the band had signed with Century Media Records to release their next album.
 Based on a True Story, the first Sick of It All album in four years, was released on April 20, 2010.
 The album debuted at number 30 on the US Heatseekers Chart along with charting in several European countries.
+The band worked with producer Tue Madsen who produced the band’s previous effort.
+However instead of recording in their native New York they travelled to Madsen’s hometown of Copenhagen, Denmark to record the album.
 Gregory of AllMusic wrote “While Sick of It All may not be reinventing the wheel, they are showing that they’re still making the same high quality wheel they’ve always made.”
 They toured the UK with AFI and Dear & Departed in April 2010.

-In 2011 Sick of It All toured in Australia with Rise Against to support their Endgame tour, along with a South American tour alongside Comeback Kid.
+In January 2011, they embarked on a US headlining tour with Outbreak, Alpha & Omega, Sick of It All then toured in Australia with Rise Against to support their Endgame tour, along with a South American tour alongside Comeback Kid in March.
 Also In 2011, the band released "XXV Nonstop" on Century Media to celebrate the band's 25 year career, which was a selection of re-recorded songs from the band's discography.
 They played a special 25th anniversary show on March 26 at Webster Hall in New York City, Snapcase and Merauder opened for them.
+In November of that year they toured Europe alongside Shai Hulud.

-They continued touring into 2012 and 2013 including a Summer tour in 2013, which included performances at big festivals such as Hellfest in France and Soundwave in Australia.
+They continued touring into 2012 and 2013 including a summer tour in 2013, which included performances at big festivals such as Hellfest in France and Soundwave in Australia.